 While they criticized the United States' conduct, none of the soldiers expressed sympathy for militancy.

 Some Pakistani politicians may call it "America's War," but Tanvir disagreed.

 "This is my country.
 I am a Pakistani.
 I don't see that anyone who destroys our schools, our masjids (mosques), kills people, is good for my country," he said. "...
 If they were working for a better Pakistan, we wouldn't be sitting in this post.
 The people would be supporting them against us."

-Shafiullah, who is clean-shaven, said that if the Taliban were in charge he would have to grow a beard.
+Shafiullah, who is clean-shaven, said that if the Islamists took over he would have to grow a beard.

 "They are the enemy.
 They are not working for Pakistan.
 They are telling us that we have to do everything their way," he said.